MaterialFoundry/Worldbuilder/docs/roadmap.md

     (Rollable) loot tables

 ??? changelog "To do/checklists"
-    A configurable list where list items can be removed or strikken through.<br>
+    A configurable list where list items can be added, removed or strikken through.<br>
     Can be used as a to do list, as a progress indicator, etc.<br>
-    Add way to add list entries from articles (e.g. for note taking)
+    Add way to modify list entries from articles (e.g. for note taking)

 ## Automation & Gaming Systems